This article was last updated by on

 High consumption of Monstera can be fatal, and its lethality depends on how timely treatment is provided.

-Generally, complete recovery might take anywhere from 12 to 24 hours or even more, depending on the severity.
+Generally, recovery might take anywhere from 12 to 24 hours or even more, depending on the severity.

 However, your cat might take a few more days to return to its active self.